EGI-Federation/documentation/CONTRIBUTING.md

   documented](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)).
   You will be guided through the required steps.
-- for more complex contributions and when you want to preview and test changes locally you should fork the repository as documented below.
+- for more complex contributions and when you want to preview and test changes locally you should fork the repository as documented below in the **Using git** section.

 ### Contributing via a Pull Request